nem035/js-async-fun/README.md

 });
 ```

 This introduces trust issues with the other party executing our callback.
-We have to trust that they will call it in the exact way we need them to and exactly as many times as we need them to but we have no guarantees on how the code actually gets called and if it gets called at all.
+We have to trust that they will call it in the exact way we expect them to and exactly as many times as we need them to but we have no guarantees on how the code actually gets called and if it gets called at all.

+Callbacks by themselves have no sense of execution order - they are inherently non-sequential portions of code.
+When we have two or more separate callbacks there is no way for us to determine in which order those callbacks have executed.

-If we are executing multiple asynchronous code blocks in concurrently (in "parallel"), each with their own callback, the callbacks themselves do not provide us with a mechanism to "react" to their results in a sequential manner.
+If we are executing multiple asynchronous code blocks concurrently (in "parallel"), each with their own callback, the callbacks themselves do not provide us with a mechanism to "react" to their results in a sequential manner.

 ```javascript
 getThingOneAsynchronously(function(value1) {